You Are Your Voice - Speak It

-The Ways With Words literary festival at Dartington Hall in Devon is a feast of words, voices, journeys.
-‘Voice’ is the key that resonates with me long after last year's festival is over.
+The annual Ways With Words literary festival at Dartington Hall in Devon is a feast of words and voices.

-‘The Artist & The Poet’, a documentary from producer/director Noel Chanan, presented Hughes in unrehearsed dialogue with his friend and collaborator, the sculptor/artist Leonard Baskin.
+A documentary from producer/director Noel Chanan, ‘The Artist & The Poet’, presented Hughes in unrehearsed dialogue with his friend and collaborator, sculptor and artist Leonard Baskin.
 They talk freely of friendship and artistic collaboration, ideas, imaginings and creativity, their voices distinct and opposite.

 An American son of a Lithuanian Rabbi and a White Russian mother, Baskin’s fluid tones weave between the punchy gutteral stakes of a ‘Yorkshire Englishman of ancient lineages’.